Threats:

 Habits:

-- Outside can be seen on plants, fences, trash cans, the ground, vehicles, side of home, compost piles and more
+- Outside can be seen on plants, fences, trash cans, the ground, vehicles, the side of a home, compost piles, and more

 - Prefers to rest near sources of food from 4-10 feet off the ground